-8 Common Money Transfer Scams and How to Avoid Them
+11 Common Money Transfer Scams in 2025: How to Avoid Them

 People send hundreds of billions of dollars in remittances every year.
 And sadly, because of this volume, certain scammers try to trick people through different money transfer scams.

-As people become better at recognizing fraudulent activities—such as credit card theft and wire transfer fraud—scammers are also improving their methods.
+As people become better at recognizing scams, such as phishing attempts, scammers are also improving their methods.

-Since it might be complicated to trace many of these scams, your best protection is learning to spot potential fraudulent acts when you encounter them.
+Since many scams might be complicated to resolve after they happen, the best way to stay in control is by learning to spot potential scams when you encounter them.

 In this type of scam, the victim is led to believe that they are sending funds to help a loved one or friend in an emergency situation.